Chasing Ghosts: Will Indiana ever really move on from Bob Knight?

 Gasaway: In retrospect, replacing Mike Davis with Kelvin Sampson does loom large purely in terms of opportunity cost.
 That's not a knock at all on Sampson, who's currently doing rather amazing work in Houston.
 But in 2006 Indiana had a truly blank slate for the first time in 35 years (since Knight was hired).
 Recall that Davis inherited the job in September 2000, promptly delivered the program's highest seed (a No. 4) in eight years in his first season, and then, of course, took the 2002 team all the way to the national title game.

-He clearly deserved his shot, but, once Davis was let go after six seasons, IU occupied the best market "position" it would have at any point in the 21st century (so far) as a legendary program looking for a head coach.
+He clearly deserved his shot, but once Davis was let go after six seasons, IU occupied the best market "position" it would have at any point in the 21st century (so far) as a legendary program looking for a head coach.
 Conversely, it took Tom Crean three full seasons of 28-66 basketball to dig out from the debris left behind by Sampson's messy exit.
 The 2006 moment came and went.

 Borzello: I think John got it right.
 Indiana needed to get its replacement choice in 2006 correct.
 After Mike Davis replaced Knight, there was some early success and then it petered out.
 It was time to start fresh, and Indiana had its choice of a number of coaches.
 Sampson had done well at Oklahoma, reaching a Final Four in 2002 and an Elite Eight in 2003.
 And he didn't do poorly in Bloomington.
 But ESPN reported at the time that Indiana had reached out to Mark Few and John Calipari (who was then at Memphis), and there's long been the rumor that John Beilein (then at West Virginia) was heavily involved.
 Had Indiana been able to land one of those big names, would things have been different in the decade-plus since?

 Medcalf: Phone calls ... really?
 It's crazy to look back and realize a college coach was hit with one of the most severe show-cause penalties in recent history over improper phone calls, rules that have since been removed or vastly minimized by the NCAA.
-But, at the time, it was a major issue that crippled the program.
+But at the time, it was a major issue that crippled the program.
 After the fallout from the Sampson era (Indiana self-imposed the loss of one scholarship), Crean inherited one scholarship player from the previous season in 2008-09.
 He won only six games.

 That year, I watched more than 14,000 Hoosiers fans in Bloomington push through an ice storm and nearly fill up Assembly Hall for a game against Minnesota.
 The dedication remained in tough times.
 Whether you blame Sampson for his actions or the NCAA for its response (and the impact that response had on the program), Indiana lost momentum that took years to regain.